Majoritarian democracy: Criticisms

 Though common, majoritarian democracy is not universally accepted – majoritarian democracy is criticized as having the inherent danger of becoming a "tyranny of the majority" whereby the majority in society could oppress or exclude minority groups, which can lead to violence and civil war.
 Some argue that since parliament, statutes and preparatory works are very important in majoritarian democracies, and considering the absence of a tradition to exercise judicial review at the national level, majoritarian democracies are undemocratic.

 Fascism rejects majoritarian democracy because the latter assumes equality of citizens and fascists claim that fascism is a form of authoritarian democracy that represents the views of a dynamic organized minority of a nation rather than the disorganized majority.

 Examples

-Australia and Canada are examples of majoritarian democracies.
-Representatives are chosen not by proportional electoral systems, but by a system based on plurality voting.
-Contrary to popular belief, the USA is not a majoritarian democracy as they can have an elected individual based on points from the majority of county and further state votes.
-This means an individual can be in power in the USA while having a minority vote overall.
+There are few, if any, purely majoritarian democracies.
+In many democracies, majoritarianism is modified or limited by one or several mechanisms which attempt to represent minorities.

+The United Kingdom is the classical example of a majoritarian system.
+The United Kingdom's Westminster system has been borrowed and adapted in many other democracies.
+Majoritarian features of the United Kingdom's political system include: